waifusdk/providers/README.md

 # W.A.I.F.U Providers

-A collection of TypeScript providers for various APIs, designed to make integrating with different services easy and type-safe.
+A collection of data providers which can be used to integrate with our SDK, designed to make integrating with different AI agent ecosystems easy and type-safe.

+We belive in the open-source model and any contributions, suggestions, issues, or improvements, are welcome!.
+Contributions are rewarded with $WAIFU tokens.
+Please refer to our github issues for more details.

 ## Features